Genivia/ugrep/README.md

   option `-P`, the index corresponds to the index of the group captured in the specified pattern.
-- The group capture name in `%[ARG]g` corresponding to the index of the sub-pattern matched is retreived from `ARG`, where `ARG` should be a list of names or strings separated by bars `|`.
+- The group capture name in `%[ARG]g` corresponding to the index of the sub-pattern matched is retrieved from `ARG`, where `ARG` should be a list of names or strings separated by bars `|`.

 To output matching lines faster by omitting the header output and binary match